 Technique #2: Go Beyond Personalizing the ‘First Name’

+With tons of email messages a user receives on his Gmail account, how can your message stand out?
 People love to feel special, and one of the best email marketing techniques to make them feel so is personalization.
 If your emails are generic and impersonal, you may be losing customers as effective personalization helps you improve your open rates and click-through rates.
 In short, creating the right kind of personalized emails can prove to be a game changer for your business.

 A common way to personalize emails is to use the customer’s first name in the subject line and email copy.
 However, today you have the opportunity to access much more data that can help you improve your personalization tactics and go beyond the ‘first name’.
 Which can improve your chances of making your email campaign profitable.